AshDubey8/ashdubey/src/pages/blog/video-streaming-crf.md

 A PID (Proportional-Integral-Derivative) controller acts as the feedback mechanism, continuously fine-tuning the CRF value based on historical, current, and predicted bitrate trends.

-## CRF Values: Finding the Sweet Spot
+## CRF Values and Finding the Sweet Spot

 CRF values range from 0 to 51.
 Lower numbers mean better quality but larger files.
 Here's what works in production: